Topics Map > Tableau

 Add UW color palettes

-Publishing or Modifying a Tableau Workbook
+Developing, Modifying, and Publishing a Tableau Workbook

 3. When the Tableau workbook is tested and ready for publication, follow instructions in the Cookbook Manual for Tableau Developers of this document to enter and submit publication information and start a review process.

-4. After approval, finalize publishing the workbook to the UW Madison Institutional Data project and cleanup if anything left over in Staging.
+4. After approval, finalize publishing the workbook to the UW Madison Institutional Data project and cleanup anything left over in Staging.

-Comply with all applicable internal and external policies, regulations and guidelines.
+Developers must comply with all applicable internal and external policies, regulations and guidelines.

-UW-Madison’s policies
+UW-Madison’s data policies

-The Institutional Data Policy can be found here:
+The Institutional Data Policy can be found here: UW-523

-Data Classification policy:
+Data Classification policy: UW-504

 This includes section 508, FERPA, HIPAA and any other applicable internal and external policies, regulations and guidelines.